FREE Domestic Shipping on orders over $35

 Kelly Corrigan, an author and podcasted recently shared how hard it is to know how to help someone in the grieving process when you haven't been through an experience yourself.

 She talks about losing her dad and how, looking back, she realizes she should have shown up better for friends who'd lost a parent.
-She offers these suggestions that are perfect for your condolence card to bereaved people:

 • Write your favorite story about their person so they can read it on the harder days.
 This is a great comfort.